jbnetapp/demo-netapp-cloud-api/README.md

 ```

 # Setup the script
-## Create API configuratoin File with your NetApp Cloud Central Credential
+## Create API Configuration File with your NetApp Cloud Central Credential

-The configuration file **api.conf** must be store on the following directory base on your operating system:
+The configuration file **api.conf** must be store on the following directory depending on your operating system:
-- On Linux the File must be save on **$HOME/NetAppCloud/api.conf**
+- For Linux configuration file must be saved on **$HOME/NetAppCloud/api.conf**
-- On Windows the File must be save on **%homedrive%\%homepath%\NetAppCloud\api.conf**
+- For Windows configuration file must be saved on **%homedrive%%homepath%\NetAppCloud\api.conf**

-The configuration file **api.conf** must containt the following two section header:
+The configuration file **api.conf** must contain at least the following two section headers:
-- [DEFAULT] to store default value
+- [DEFAULT] to store API default variables
-- [API-LOGIN] to store you NetApp cloud Login information
+- [API-LOGIN] to store your NetApp Cloud Central Login Information

 NetApp Cloud Central Services use OAuth 2.0, an industry-standard protocol, for authorization.
 Communicating with an authenticated endpoint is a two step-process
 - Acquire a JWT access token from the OAuth token endpoint.
 - Call an API endpoint with the JWT access token.

 NetApp Cloud Central users can be:
-- Federated users (Active-Directory).
+- Federated user (Active-Directory).
-    - If your user is federated, you must use a **refresh token Access** to Acquire a JWT **access token** from the OAuth token endpoint.
+    - If your user is federated user, you must use a **refresh token Access** to Acquire a JWT **access token** from the OAuth token endpoint.
     - To get your **refresh token Access** login to the https://services.cloud.netapp.com/refresh-token
         - Click on **Generate Refresh Token** or click on **Revoke Token(s)**
         - <img src="Pictures/Refresh-Token-Generator.png" alt="NetApp Refresh Token" width="1100" height="350">
     - Create the Configuration File for federated users:
         ```
         # cat $HOME/NetAppCloud/api.conf
         [DEFAULT]
         version = 1
         update = 1